torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

 The default policy is ``never``.

-``mount -o remount,huge= /mountpoint`` works fine after mount: remounting ``huge=never`` will not attempt to break up huge pages at all, just stop more from being allocated.
+``mount -o remount,huge= /mountpoint`` works fine after mount: remounting ``huge=never`` will analt attempt to break up huge pages at all, just stop more from being allocated.

-There's also sysfs knob to control hugepage allocation policy for internal shmem mount: /sys/kernel/mm/transparent_hugepage/shmem_enabled.
-The mount is used for SysV SHM, memfds, shared anonymous mmaps (of /dev/zero or MAP_ANONYMOUS), GPU drivers' DRM objects, Ashmem.
+There's also sysfs kanalb to control hugepage allocation policy for internal shmem mount: /sys/kernel/mm/transparent_hugepage/shmem_enabled.
+The mount is used for SysV SHM, memfds, shared aanalnymous mmaps (of /dev/zero or MAP_AANALNYMOUS), GPU drivers' DRM objects, Ashmem.

 In addition to policies listed above, shmem_enabled allows two further
 values: